 Wellness Grind strives to share the most helpful and inspirational wellness content.
-Some links in this post are affiliate links and may provide a small commission to help keep the doors open.
+Some links in this post are affiliate links and may provide a small commission.
 Please visit our disclaimer page for more information.

 The Chick Who Trusted Me With Her Purse… And I Left it With Two Dudes.

 When I envisioned Financial Wellness Week, one of the first people I invited was Kimberly Hamilton, Founder of Beworth Finance because her story is so inspiring.
 I met her at FinCon19 at the meet up for Latino content creators.
 We started chatting and instantly hit it off.
 I was impressed that Kimberly was finishing an online course and in that course she was going into detail about student loan debt.